Best daily deals

 Audiophile headphones cater to those who prioritize sound quality above all, providing a listening experience that’s as close to the original recording as possible.
 These headphones can sacrifice convenience features like wireless connectivity in favor of sound accuracy and a wider, more open soundstage.
 Rather than on-the-go use, these comfortable headphones are made for getting lost and absorbed in your music at home.
 Here are our top picks for music enthusiasts seeking the utmost in audio fidelity.

-Editor’s note: this list was published on March 12, 2024, and is the first version of the article.
+Editor’s note: this list was updated on June 12, 2024, to include new notable mentions.
 Updates will follow as the market changes.
 You can learn more about how to read our charts here.

 Best audiophile headphones for most people: HiFiMan Sundara